Wentworth, North Carolina: 2010 census

+Arts and culture

+The Rockingham County Courthouse in Wentworth is listed on the National Register of Historic Places, and houses the Museum and Archives of Rockingham County.

 Government

 One of the most widely used forms of government by small cities in North Carolina, Wentworth is governed under the mayor-council form of government.
 The Wentworth Town Council has five members, from which one is elected mayor and one is elected mayor pro tem.
 Council members are elected in nonpartisan elections and serve four year terms.